UoB-COMSM0166/2025-group-7/README.md

    - If no unvisited neighbors exist:
      * Check if there are cells in the stack
-     * Backtrack by taking the last cell from the stack as the new current This process repeats until all cells in the grid have been visited at random amount to make sure there are different paths between cells.
+     * Backtrack by taking the last cell from the stack as the new current This process repeats until all cells in the grid have been visited at random amounts to make sure there are different paths between cells.

 3. **Post-processing**:
    - Remove overlapping walls between cells